• Skip to primary navigation

 Cranberry Salsa Ingredients

-• 12 ounces fresh cranberries (1 bag of cranberries) - you can usually find them in the grocery store seasonally.
+• Fresh Cranberries.
+You can usually find them in the grocery store seasonally.

 How to Make Cranberry Salsa - the Recipe Method